 Global Emerging Markets Equity

 We believe that emerging stock markets are inefficient and provide strong potential for adding value through active fund management.
 This value can be extracted through both country and stock selection.
 We believe that it is inappropriate to apply a systematic style bias across so many countries at such different stages of development.
-We believe that as portfolio managers we should manage both return and risk.
-Our aim is to achieve returns with the minimum level of risk through a pro-active approach to risk control.
+We believe that as fund managers we should manage both return and risk.
+Our aim is to achieve returns with the minimum level of risk through a proactive approach to risk control.
 We believe that applying a systematic, disciplined approach, with a strong team culture increases our ability to add value.

 Schroders has a balanced approach to investing in global emerging market equities, using a mix of top-down country analysis and bottom-up stock selection.
 Over the long term, we aim to derive 50% of our added value from country allocation, guided by our proven proprietary quantitative model with judgemental overlay, and 50% from stock selection, driven by in-depth fundamental research.